kpratt02/comp20-kpratt/captainslog/README.md

 To the best of my knowledge, I have implemented all aspects of this project correctly.
 This program reads in user input, then displays it on the screen.
-It uses cookies to ensure the messages will still be displayed when users return to the site.
+It uses local storage to ensure the messages will still be displayed when users return to the site.

 I completely this project alone, using only online resources-